PM520-Spring2023/General-course-info/README.md

 3. Please create a GitHub account at https://github.com if you do not have one.

 4. You will need the software Git to talk between GitHub and RStudio.
 Please install Git from https://git-scm.com/downloads.
-Now we want to set our Git username and email.
+Now you will need to set your Git username and email.
-We do this by opening a Terminal (cmd) Window and typing (using "Mona Lisa" as an example username):
+Do this by opening a Terminal (cmd) Window and typing (using "Mona Lisa" as an example username):

     >git config --global user.name "Mona Lisa"